turbot/steampipe-plugin-guardrails/docs/tables/guardrails_control.md

 ```

 ### Query the most recent 10 controls
+Explore the latest 10 guardrail controls to understand their current state and the reasons behind it, which is crucial for maintaining system integrity and security.
 Note: It's more efficient to have Turbot Guardrails limit the results to the last 10
 (`filter = 'limit:10'`), rather than using `limit 10` which will pull all rows
 from Turbot Guardrails and will then filter them afterwards on the Steampipe side.

 ```sql
 select